Google Ranks Pages.

 Get Your Full Report

-Three Metrics That Predict AI Retrievability
+Three Metrics That Predict AI Retrievability.

-Every report includes these research-validated measurements
+Every report includes these research-validated measurements.

 Semantic Density

-Entity concentration per 1,000 words.
 Measures relationship depth and concept specificity.
-Low density means content lacks sufficient entity structure for AI retrieval.
+Low density means content lacks sufficient entity structure for AI retrieval — retrievable content typically falls in the 4–6% range, where entities are dense enough to signal expertise without overwhelming semantic coherence.

 Contextual Coherence